Election Name: | 2020 Alaska House of Representatives election |

 The 2020 Alaska House of Representatives election was held on Tuesday, November 3, 2020, with the primary election on August 18, 2020.[1]
 Voters in the 40 districts of the Alaska House of Representatives elected their representatives, in conjunction with state senate elections and the biennial United States elections for federal offices.

-Following the previous state House elections in 2018, Republicans nominally gained a majority in the chamber.
+After the state House elections in 2018, Republicans gained a small majority in the chamber.
 When the House convened to commence its regular session in January 2019, a power struggle resulted in a lengthy delay in organizing itself.
-Eventually, all 15 Democratic members formed a coalition with the two independents including Bryce Edgmon (elected as a Democrat) and eight dissident Republicans to re-elect Edgmon as Speaker, a total of 25 members.[2]
-In May and July 2019, Republicans Gabrielle LeDoux (District 15) and Tammie Wilson (District 3) left the Coalition, respectively, dropping its members down to 23.[3]
+Eventually, all 15 Democratic members formed a coalition with the two independents including Bryce Edgmon (elected as a Democrat) and eight dissident Republicans to re-elect Edgmon as speaker, a total of 25 members.[2]
+In May and July 2019, Republicans Gabrielle LeDoux (District 15) and Tammie Wilson (District 3) left the coalition dropping its members to 23.[3]
 [4]

 2020 Alaska House of Representatives elections General election — November 3, 2020 < | -- total make 304,826 and 149,7285/304826 make 49.12, not 48.31% --> | ||||||||